 Similarly, Mr Walter Woon also served a two-year term (from 2008 to 2010).
 He was the first post-Independence lawyer from academia, and saw the benefits of reaching out and maintaining close relations with law schools to draw talent.
 He also initiated the split of a very large Criminal Justice Division (CJD) to form 2 units— CJD (for serious crimes) and the State Prosecution Division (for lesser offences).
 He also introduced an alternative to prosecution called the conditional warning, and set up the Centre for International Law @ NUS to improve International Law expertise in Singapore and the region.

-When Mr Steven Chong took over in 2012, he saw through Mr Menon’s ideas one of which being the Code of Practice for the Conduct of Criminal Proceedings by the Prosecution and the Defence.
+When Mr Steven Chong took over in 2012, he followed through on Mr Menon’s ideas, one of which being the Code of Practice for the Conduct of Criminal Proceedings by the Prosecution and the Defence.
 The other initiative by Mr Menon that he followed-up with was when he persuaded the Government to introduce in Parliament the Attorney-General (Additional Functions) Bill 2014.
 He also launched what became known as the Appropriate Adults Scheme, and introduced fundamental changes to in AGC’s public communications efforts.

 In 2014, Mr V K Rajah was sworn in as the eight local Attorney-General.
 During his term, he introduced initiatives to improve institutional efficiency and strengthened specialist prosecutorial capabilities.
 He helmed a committee to develop the legal sector in Singapore, and directed legal work on the Singapore-Kuala Lumpur Rail project with Malaysia.
 Within AGC, he set up the AGC Academy to raise professional standards of AGC divisions, and introduced digital platforms that prosecutors could use to increase productivity.